payloadcmsdirectory/db-sql/README.md

 | `pool.database` | String | MySQL database name                            |
 | `pool.port`     | Number | MySQL port (optional, defaults to 3306)        |
 | `prefix`        | String | Table prefix (optional, defaults to no prefix) |

+## Transactions

+The adapter supports MySQL transactions through Drizzle ORM to ensure data consistency.
+Transactions are handled internally by the adapter when needed for operations that require atomic changes across multiple tables.

+The transaction support is seamlessly integrated with PayloadCMS operations, following the same pattern as the official SQLite and PostgreSQL adapters.
+No additional configuration is required to enable transaction support.

 ## Supported Field Types